keenwilson/liri-node-app/README.md

 If no song is provided then your program will default to "The Sign" by Ace of Base.

 ![do-what-it-says](./assets/screenshots/screenshot-welcome.png)
-* The `node liri.js movie-this '<movie name here>'` command  will output data for searched movie title to your terminal/bash window:
+* The `node liri.js movie-this '<movie name here>'` command will search the [OMDb API](http://www.omdbapi.com/) for a movie and show the following information to your terminal/bash window:
      * Title of the movie
     * Year the movie came out.
     * IMDB Rating of the movie